nateify/word-play-helper/README.md

 # Word Play Helper

 Assistant and solver for the game ["Word Play"](https://store.steampowered.com/app/3586660/Word_Play/) by Game Maker's Toolkit.
+Steam guide [here](https://steamcommunity.com/sharedfiles/filedetails/?id=3527537715).

 **Disclaimer**: This project is not affiliated nor endorsed by Game Maker's Toolkit!
 This is just a personal project for fun.